-Making the Most of the Wine Trail Last Updated 6/16
+Making the Most of Wine Country Last Updated: March 2023

 Connecticut vineyards and long afternoons fit together as snugly as corks do into bottles, and there are now more vineyards here than ever before for you to explore and enjoy.
 The Connecticut Department of Agriculture now lists dozens of vineyards and farm wineries on its website, including at least one in each of our eight counties.
 Here are some suggestions on how to best enjoy your visit.
 Check out a full listing of Connecticut's vineyards and farm wineries.